KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

 Thankfully there are quite a few ways to do this.

-<blockquote class="pull-quote--right">Each commit has only one purpose.</blockquote>
+> Each commit has only one purpose.

 ### With `git log -p`